 The RisoLAB is a unique space among similar Labs and facilities in the SVA community, as it has gained a reputation in the world of small publishing as the premier academic space for printing Risograph- based work.
 The majority of our students initially access the RisoLAB by enrolling in a Continuing Education course and then paying a Lab Access fee to use the space in subsequent semesters.
 This group represents some of the leading artists, designers, photographers, and art directors of the NYC art and design community.
 They bring the design and print experience they gain by working with our machines and instructors back into their professional practice and have exponentially expanded our reach by spreading awareness of our space through word of mouth.

-For more information about the Lab, contact RisoLAB manager Panayiotis Terzis or send a note to our general account.
+For more information about the Lab, contact RisoLAB Director Panayiotis Terzis or send a note to our general account, listed below.

-Panayiotis (Pan) Terzis is an artist, printer and publisher based in New York City.
-Born in Greece and relocated to the United States at an early age, he is a citizen of both nations but knows that his earthly vessel belongs to the universe.
+Panayiotis Terzis is an artist, printer and publisher based in New York City.
 His work has been published by Nieves, Fantagraphics, Landfill Editions, Vice Magazine, and others, and he has been exhibited widely across the US and globally including at the Elizabeth Foundation, Printed Matter Inc., the Swiss Institute, the Pera Museum (Istanbul), Andreas Melas Presents (Athens, Greece) and the Greek Consulate in New York.
 He has worked as an illustrator and textile designer with brands and labels such as American Apparel, Digitaria, Elsewhere Space, EyeBodega, McDonald’s, Lurid Records, and others.
 Terzis is also the founder of the Risograph publishing platform Mega Press.
 His artist books, zines and print editions are held in the permanent collection of the MoMA Library, the Brooklyn Museum, the New York Public Library and the collection of Stanford University among others.
 Pan’s work has been featured on It’s Nice That, Booooooom, Juxtapoz, The Comics Journal, Atlas Obscura, and other venues.
 He teaches printmaking and Risograph printing at the School of Visual Arts in New York City, and is a co-founder of the SVA RisoLAB.

 Wren McDonald is an illustrator and cartoonist living in Brooklyn, NY.
 He’s the author of the cyberpunk epic, SP4RX and dystopian revenge story, Cyber Realm as well as several other self-published minicomics including his current series Precinct X99 as well as editing Ex.Mag for Peow.
 He’s worked with clients including The New York Times, The New Yorker, VICE, Wired, GQ and more.

-He graduated from the School of Visual Arts in 2016 and is currently an MFA candidate in the Illustration as Visual Essay program.
+He earned an undergraduate degree from the School of Visual Arts in 2016 and an MFA from the Illustration as Visual Essay program at SVA in 2022.

 Sarula Bao is a Chinese-American illustrator and graphic novelist based in Brooklyn.
 She graduated from RISD in 2016 and published a graphic novel, Lissa: A Story about Medical Promise, Friendship, and Revolution in 2017.
 In addition to being a tech at the risoLAB she also currently works as an instructor at the Robert Blackburn Printmaking Workshop and Exploring the Arts, as well as a graphic novel project manager/visual consultant.
 Her work explores Chinese culture and queerness through a 2nd generation American experience.